Instabug/Instabug-Flutter/README.md

   ));
   ```

-⚠️  Screenshots in repro steps on android is not currently supported.

 ## Network Logging
 You can choose to attach all your network requests to the reports being sent to the dashboard.
 To enable the feature when using the `dart:io` package `HttpClient`, please refer to the [Instabug Dart IO Http Client](https://github.com/Instabug/instabug-dart-io-http-client) repository.